-- 1. When one of the pay factors for a specific acceptance lot is less than 1.0, determine the payment for the lot by multiplying the Contract Unit Price by the adjusted pay factor. - 2.
+- 8. When one of the pay factors for a specific acceptance lot is less than 1.0, determine the payment for the lot by multiplying the Contract Unit Price by the adjusted pay factor. - 2.
 When two or more pay factors for a specific acceptance lot are less than 1.0, determine the adjusted payment by multiplying the Contract Unit Price by the lowest pay factor.

-If the mean of the deviations from the job mix formula of the tests for a sieve or asphalt cement content exceeds the tolerances established in the Mixture Acceptance Schedule-Table 9 or 10 of Subsection 400.3.06 and if the Engineer determines that the material need not be removed and replaced, the lot may be accepted at an adjusted unit price as determined by the Engineer.
-If the pavement mean air voids exceed the tolerances established in the Air Voids Acceptance Schedule - Table 12 Subsection 402.5.01.C, remove and replace the materials at the Contractor's expense.
+If the mean of the deviations from the job mix formula of the tests for a sieve or asphalt cement content exceeds the tolerances established in the Mixture Acceptance Schedule-Table 9 or 10 and if the Engineer determines that the material need not be removed and replaced, the lot may be accepted at an adjusted unit price as determined by the Engineer.
+If the pavement mean air voids exceed the tolerances established in the Air Voids Acceptance Schedule - Table 12, remove and replace the materials at the Contractor's expense.